ravgotrasahil/ravgotrasahil-github.io/teaching/cases/solder/solder.md

 circuit board (i.e. manufacturing flaws) that are apparent from a visual inspection.
 The remaining variables refect different choices in the manufacturing process.
-The goal is to understand which combination of choices leads to the lowest number of skips.
-We'll focus on three such
+The goal is to understand which combination of choices leads to the lowest number of skips, and therefore the most reliable manufacturing process.
+We'll focus on three such variables:
-variables:
 \* Opening: the size of the opening on the solder gun (small, medium, or large)
 \* Solder: the thickness of the alloy used for soldering (thick or